Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/US001/01.requirements-engineering/US001-requirements-engineering..md

 >	The possible owner can browse available properties in a specific area and get an idea of the market

->	The owner are able to filter the search results by location, price range, and property type, and view high-quality images and detailed descriptions of each property.
-He´s also able to save his favorite properties and compare them with others he has seen on the website.
-Ultimately, the goal is to find something that meets his needs and budget, and then persuade him to register for an account to start the process of buying or renting it
+>	The goal is to find something that meets his needs and budget, and then persuade him to register for an account to start the process of buying or renting it